+Materials and Procedure

 All tasks were given to each participant at the same time.
 They were administered in groups of x.
 The order of tasks was counterbalanced for each section, control or foreign language, all tasks would be equal over the length of the experiment.

 Automated Operation Span (AOSPAN).
 The AOSPAN was accessed through a Missouri State University domain.
 The AOSPAN consisted of three portions, two for practice: one of the letter recalls, the second with math problems, and last the full AOSPAN problems.
 The participant is prompted with the instructions explaining they will have to memorize letters and solve simple math problems.
-During the practice letter recall they are shown black bold letters and told to remember the order in which they appear.
-For the math practice they are given a math operation and told to identify whether the solution was true or false.
+During the practice letter recall, they are shown black bold letters and told to remember the order in which they appear.
+For the math practice, they are given a math operation and told to identify whether the solution was true or false.
 For example, “IS 2X3 + 4 = 10” would be indicated as TRUE.
-After the practice portions the participant then is prompted with the OSPAN instructions where they are told after they make their decision about whether the math operations answer is true or false, and that they must try to remember the letter that follows.
+After the practice portions, the participant then is prompted with the OSPAN instructions where they are told after they make their decision about whether the math operations answer is true or false, and that they must try to remember the letter that follows.

 The participant is told that it is important for them to answer the math operations quickly and accurately and must answer at least 85% of the problems correctly.
 The percent correct is displayed on the screen.
 There are 75 math problem and letter combinations, shown in sets of 2 to 7 problems with letter recall.
 To recall the letters, participants click on letters in order after the last problem-letter set.
 Participants are scored by the number of letters they correctly recall, and scores can range from 0 to 75.
 Participants who do not score about 85% will be not used in the study.

+Figure .
+This screen demonstrates where the participant would order the letters from the recall after the math problem has been answered.

+Figure .
+This screen shows an example of the math operations presented to the participant.

 Advanced Raven Progressive Matrices (APM).
 The APM was setup through a Qualtrics survey for easier access.
 It consisted of three practice demonstrations.
 For example, in Figure 1, the participant sees eight patterns that build on one another and then a blank box.
 They are told to complete the pattern by choosing one the eight patterns below the image that best fits the original pattern.
 Below that image is eight possible options that could complete the pattern.
 Since this is a practice problem, the participant is told that numbers 4, 6, and 7 cannot be correct because they only show one circle.
 The participant is also told that numbers 1, 3, and 5 cannot be correct because they only show two circles.
 The last thing they are told is that number 2 cannot be correct because it has too many circles.
 This leaves number 8 to be the correct option.
 After the participant completed the practice demonstrations, they started the APM.
 For the APM, it was required of the participant that they answer the current question before moving onward to the next.
 The participants completed Set Two of the APM, containing 36 problems and they had 25 minutes to complete it.
 Scores can range from 0 to 36.

+Figure .
+This is the practice problem included in the instructions for the APM

 Typing Task.
 The typing task is a words per minute typing task administered to all participants.
 It is a demonstration of expertise for those who do not have any foreign language experience.